marduke182/jekyll-blog/_drafts/react-folder-structure.markdown

 You must have noticed that I am using the *components*/*containers* pattern here, for me a *container* is a **component connected to redux store, execute I/O operations to pass the properties needed for other components**.
 Why do I create another folder?
 I want to identifiy what components contains the business logic to react fast to changes.
 In some way having this folder make you think twice to connect a component to the store.

-> Tip: Having unidentified components connected to store increase project complexity, performance and reduce reusability.
+> Tip: Having unidentified components doing business logic increase project complexity, performance and reduce reusability.